-□ If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan.

-90 days of the plan year.
-This temporary supply will be for at least a 30-day supply.
+- □ If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - □ If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the plan year. - □ This temporary supply will be for at least a 30-day supply.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to at least a 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)
-For those members who have been in the plan for more than 90 days and reside in a longterm care facility and need a supply right away: We will cover at least a 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - □ For those members who have been in the plan for more than 90 days and reside in a longterm care facility and need a supply right away:

+We will cover at least a 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above temporary supply.

-For those current members with level of care changes: There may be unplanned transitions such as hospital discharges (including psychiatric hospitals) or level of care changes (i.e., changing long-term care facilities, exiting and entering a long-term care facility, ending Part A coverage within a skilled nursing facility, or ending hospice coverage and reverting to Medicare coverage) that can occur anytime.
+□ For those current members with level of care changes:

+There may be unplanned transitions such as hospital discharges (including psychiatric hospitals) or level of care changes (i.e., changing long-term care facilities, exiting and entering a long-term care facility, ending Part A coverage within a skilled nursing facility, or ending hospice coverage and reverting to Medicare coverage) that can occur anytime.
 If you are prescribed a drug that is not on our Drug List or your ability to get your drugs is restricted in some way, you are required to use the plan's exception process.
 For most drugs, you may request a one-time temporary supply of at least 30 days to allow you time to discuss alternative treatment with your doctor or to request a Drug List (formulary) exception.
 If your doctor writes your prescription for fewer days, you may refill the drug until you've received at least a 30 day supply.